mnot/I-D/http-patch-status/draft.md

 {{RFC5246}} defines the HTTP PATCH method as a means of selectively updating the state of a resource on a server.
-This document complements that specification by specifying a means for a server to selectively update a stored response on a client -- usually, in a cache {{I-D.ietf-httpbis-p6-cache}}.
+This document complements that specification by specifying a means for a server to selectively update a stored response on a client -- usually, but not always, in a cache
+{{I-D.ietf-httpbis-p6-cache}}.

 ## Notational Conventions